Developer-Linus/100_Days_Design/README.md

 The prompt `What's the main focus?
 Is it for a book, an album, a mobile app, a SaaS product?
 Consider important landing page elements (Headlines, call-to-action buttons, typography, clarity, etc.)`.
 I researched on the best elements that are essential for landing page.
 Check `day3.pdf` for the design.
  ## Day 4 - Calculation
  The prompt `Design a calculation element or interface.
 Is it a standard calculator, a scientific one, or specialty calculator for something such as a home mortgage or auto loan?
 Is it to forecast a calculation such as for a credit score?
 Is it for a phone, a tablet, a web app?`
+ ## Day 5 - App Icon
+ The prompt `Design an app icon.
+What best represents the brand or product?
+Or is it incredibly unique?
+Does it look great at a distance and does it stand out when put on your home screen alongside other apps?`
+ Digital products are used to accomplish daily tasks.
+Most of our activities are completed with the touch of an app icon that opens our favourite app.
+As a brand aiming to build a digital footprint in the user's mind, an app icon making users locate your app in a crowded app grid on a smartphone screen is essential.
+Today, I designed an app icon for the Ecosolar company installing solar panels.
+First, the app contains sun radiating energy.
+The way the sun is radiating is designed with the technical perspective of installing solar panels.
+Secondly, the leaf on the bottom right symbolizes the eco-friendliness of solar panels in protecting the environment.
+Lastly, the dark background symbolizes the darkness that solar panels installation and usage addresses.
+What are your thoughts on this design?
+Digital products have become integral to our daily lives.
+Most of our activities now begin with the simple tap of an app icon, launching our favorite tools.
+As a brand striving to create a strong digital footprint, an eye-catching app icon is essential for helping users locate your app in a crowded smartphone grid.
+Today, I designed an app icon for Ecosolar, a company that specializes in installing solar panels.
+Here’s the thought process behind the design:
+The sun's rays symbolize the energy solar panels capture, with the radiating pattern inspired by the technical layout of solar panels.
+The leaf in the bottom right represents the eco-friendliness of solar panels and their role in protecting the environment.
+The dark background signifies the light solar panels bring to areas previously in darkness.
+## Day 6 - User Profile